 The location within the country will determine which meat you receive, or which you can choose from.
 A casado typically also includes a fresh fruit juice.

 Most of the time restaurants also have a Chilero Sauce bottle on the table.
 This is one of the most popular spicy sauces found in Costa Rica.
-Chilero Sauce ingredient used to be hard as well to find but it is also available on Amazon!
+Chilero Sauce ingredients used to be hard to find as well, but it is also available on Amazon!

 While dessert is my favorite, and breakfast is a close second, I can also proudly say I have a passion for soups!